-Melbourne, Australia, set to roast on hottest day in decade
+Australia bakes in heat that’s sparking fires, taxing grid

 - Adoptee deported by U.S. sues S. Korea, agency

+The previous record had been the 46.4 C (115.5 F) set in Melbourne on Feb.
+7, 2009 — a day of catastrophic wildfires that killed 173 people and razed more than 2,000 homes in Victoria that is remembered as Black Saturday.

-The Australian Open tennis tournament in Melbourne invoked its extreme-heat policy on Thursday and closed the main stadium’s roof during a women’s semifinal match.
+At the Australian Open in Melbourne, tennis fans shielded themselves with umbrellas and walked by water sprinklers for relief.
+On Thursday, the tournament had invoked its extreme-heat policy and closed the main stadium’s roof during a women’s semifinal match.

+Heat records have tumbled across Australia’s southeast in recent days.
+The small town of Swan Hill recorded its highest ever maximum of 47.5 C (117.5 F) on Friday and the renowned winemaking town of Rutherglen recorded its warmest ever overnight minimum of 29.3 C (84.7 F).

+“The heatwaves we have had since the start of summer are almost unprecedented,” meteorologist Kevin Parkin said.

+“Relentless days of 40-plus degrees followed by warm nights — is it any wonder people and communities in that part of the world are doing it tough?” he added.

-Bureau of Meteorology forecaster Rob Sharpe said he would not be surprised if this January becomes Australia’s hottest January on record with heatwave conditions likely to persist.
+Bureau of Meteorology forecasters say this January is on track to become Australia’s hottest January on record with heatwave conditions likely to persist.

 Last year was Australia’s third-warmest on record.